 It's a matter of load, situation and function

-Belt and roller powered conveyors are specified for a variety of reasons within a given conveyor system.
+Belt and roller-powered conveyors are specified for a variety of reasons within a given conveyor system.
 The reasons almost always come down to load characteristics and functionality.
 Both can be used in transportation, sortation, and accumulation applications.
 This article delves into the differences and the specific advantages each conveyor type offers.

 When should you use a belt system?

 - For products that can’t be conveyed on rollers.
-That’s typically loads like bags, envelopes, small parts, components, fabric and cartons with irregular bottoms.
+Typically loads like bags, envelopes, small parts, components, fabric and cartons with irregular bottoms.
 Anything that can’t travel on rollers is a candidate for belt conveying.
 Belts are much more forgiving on poor loads than rollers, which can drop small items or allow them to tilt between rollers.

 - When you convey vertically.
 Incline conveyors are usually belt applications because rollers don’t grip the load, which can cause slippage or sliding.
 See more: Inclines vs. Spirals for Vertical